cartwrightian/cfnassist/README.md

 You may still want to clean out a VPC and rerun this on occasions to make sure you can fully recreate a fully working VPC from scratch.
 Live instances etc should probably be created during the CI build especially if you are doing blue/green deploys.
 More on this below.

 After each script succeeds the VPC **CFN\_ASSIST\_DELTA** tag is updated, this way the tool only tries to create the required stacks for each VPC.
-The tool will also take care of deleting a an existing stack if it is in the rollback complete state.
+The tool will also take care of deleting an existing stack if it is in the rollback complete state.

 `cfnassist.sh -env Dev -dir ./infrastructure`